-Deferred offering costs, which consist primarily of direct and incremental legal, accounting and other fees related to the Partnership's proposed IPO, are capitalized in prepaid expenses and other current assets on the consolidated balance sheet.
+Deferred offering costs, which consist primarily of direct and incremental legal, accounting, and other fees related to the Company's proposed IPO, are capitalized in Prepaid and other current assets on the consolidated balance sheet.
 The deferred offering costs will be offset against IPO proceeds upon the consummation of an IPO.
 In the event the planned IPO is terminated, the deferred offering costs will be expensed.
-Deferred offering costs through June 18, 2021 were \$1.4 million.
+Deferred offering costs for up to June 18, 2021 totaled \$1,437.